×

 Treatment for HIV-related eye problems focuses on managing the underlying HIV infection and addressing specific ocular conditions.
 Antiretroviral therapy (ART) is crucial in controlling HIV and improving immune function, which helps in reducing the risk of eye complications.
 For CMV retinitis, antiviral medications such as ganciclovir or foscarnet are used to manage the infection and prevent progression.
 Regular eye examinations are essential for early detection and management of ocular issues.
 If other eye infections or inflammatory conditions are present, they are treated with appropriate antibiotics, antivirals, or anti-inflammatory medications.
 Coordination between ophthalmologists and HIV specialists is important for comprehensive care and optimal outcomes.

-- Inflammatory Bowel Disease (LBD) Surgery Specialist in Fort dodge
+- Rehabilitation And Functional Therapy Specialist in Fort dodge

 - Hip And Knee Replacement Specialist in Fort dodge